burlachenkok/exploring-python3/python3-note.md

 # Profiling And Compute Optimization

-## Collection Preliminary Information About the System
+## Collecting Preliminary Information About the System

 To obtain version of Python interpreter use the following command:
 `python --version`